KohakuBlueleaf/KohakuRAG/docs/usage.md

 - Detects images and creates placeholder entries (not yet captioned)
 - Saves to `artifacts/docs/*.json`

-Use `--limit 5` during dry runs to fetch only a few documents, and add `--force-download` if you want to refresh already downloaded PDFs.
+Set `limit = 5` during dry runs to fetch only a few documents, and `force_download = True` if you want to refresh already downloaded PDFs.

 ---